Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

-This value exceeds the predictions obtained from the application of the Biot-Savart law to the microwave superconducting currents derived from finite-element numerical simulations (Fig. \ref{fig:sim fields constrictions}).
+This value exceeds the maximum coupling $G_{1} \sim 32$ kHz estimated by extrapolating finite-element numerical simulations to spins located $\sim 1$ nm from the inductor surface (Fig. \ref{fig:frec before after fib and fields}d).
 The reason behind this discrepancy is not fully clear to us.
-It might be associated with the limitations of these numerical codes to simulate nanostructures with dimensions approaching the superconducting coherence length.
-Besides, the coupling between spins located very close to the Nb surface and the superconducting electrons might become of a different nature and stronger than that given by simple magnetostatic calculations, as has been revealed by experiments performed on individual molecules grafted on superconducting substrates.\cite{Malavolti2018} In either case, the results confirm that the combination of a suitable circuit design (low-$L$ LER) with local modifications via nanofabrication tools provides a promising method to approach the threshold for strong single spin to single photon coupling.
+It might be associated with the limitations of these numerical codes to simulate with sufficient resolution very small nanostructures with dimensions approaching the superconducting coherence length.
+Besides, the coupling between spins located very close to the Nb surface and the superconducting electrons might become of a different nature and stronger than that given by simple magnetostatic calculations, as has been revealed by experiments performed on individual molecules grafted on superconducting substrates \cite{Malavolti2018}.
+In either case, the results confirm that the combination of a suitable circuit design (low-$L$ LER) with local modifications via nanofabrication tools provides a promising method to approach the threshold for strong single spin to single photon coupling.